danielclipnow/emplanner-qa-control/README.md

 - Gradle 7.4.2

 ## Setup
-For start testing you need to create file /src/test/resources/conf.properties with login and password.
+For start testing you need to create file and fill it with login and password:

+`cp src/test/resources/conf.properties_bu`

 Example:

-`login = gggg@gmail.com`
+`login = your_email@docusketch.com`

-`password = kkkkkkk`
+`password = your_password`

-Then, type from command line:
+For Linux type from command line:

 `gradle build`

+For Mac OS type from command line:

+`chmod 755 gradlew`

+`./gradlew build`